neomundi-io/.github/profile/README.md

 **AI-assisted legal response platform**

-Every response is evaluated before it reaches the user.

 A law firm deploys an LLM to pre-draft client responses.
 Every output is measured by Law E™ before delivery.

 - Unstable outputs (hallucination risk > threshold) are flagged before the lawyer sees them